DataDog/integrations-core/cacti/tests/README.md

-To run integration tests you need to install python-rrdtool
+To run integration tests, install python-rrdtool:

 Install python-rrdtool on MAC
 =============================